 Consider any myths or misconceptions your audience might have about your topic and make sure to debunk those first!
 Researchers have found that students are less likely to watch a science video when they think they already know the information from the video, even if their knowledge is incorrect (Helll-ooo!
 Watching Videos Does Not Necessarily Lead to Learning).

 Here are some more tips to creating more impactful media products:

-- Make sure the multimedia is accessible - Add closed captions to videos, include a transcript for audio recordings/podcasts, use ALT text to describe an image.
+- Make sure the multimedia is accessible - Add accurate closed captions to videos, include a transcript for audio recordings/podcasts, and use ALT text to describe an image.

 - Hook your audience - Use humor, surprise, inquiry, a short vignette (Need more ideas?
 Read 12 Presentation Hooks Used By the Best TED Presenters).

 - Be creative and social - Break away from the traditional mold of educational multimedia (aka lecture videos, documentaries, infographics full of far too much information).